SmileiPIC/Smilei/doc/Sphinx/azimuthal_modes_decomposition.rst

 Similarly, an elliptically (or cylindrically) polarized laser is described by a pure mode :math:`m=1`, as it can be seen as the linear superposition of two linearly polarized lasers.
-A difference in phase corresponds to a complex exponential in the Fourier coefficients.
+A difference in phase or in the polarization direction simply corresponds to a multiplication of the Fourier coefficients by a complex exponential.

 The AM decomposition is most suited for physical phenomena close to cylindrical symmetry as a low number